Blackhead Face Mask

-I was recently asked about my skin care routine on instagram.
-Or rather they were lushing over my perfect skin, dying to know my secrets.
+I was recently asked about my skin care routine on Instagram.
+Or, rather — they were gushing over my perfect skin, dying to know my secrets.

 It’s something I am still self-conscious about.
 When I look in the mirror, sometimes this is the face I still see.
-But, I promise you - it gets better!
+But, I promise you, it gets better!
 And, it has gotten SOOOOO much better — both my acne and eyeliner skills.

-I don’t feel that I am an expert on skin care routines.
-Skin care is so individual.
-If I ever find a perfect skin care routine, I’ll let you know!
+I don’t feel that I am an expert on skincare routines since skincare is so individual.
+If I ever find a perfect skincare routine, I’ll let you know!

 - 1 Teaspoon Bentonite Clay (bought in bulk from the beauty section of Berkeley Bowl)